Union types

 }

-This is much better now because we have clear indicator what state transition we are in, and we do not need to check boolean flags that can be mutually exclusive.
-Also the current state we are in only has data relevant to it, so for example, when we are in loading state there is no empty data field and false in error field.
+This is much better now because we have a clear indicator of what state transition we are in, and we do not need to check boolean flags that can be mutually exclusive.
+Also the current state we are in only has data relevant to it, so for example, when we are in the loading state there is no empty data field and false in the error field.

 TypeScript

-If you have typed language that supports union types you can take advantage of the type system to enforce these rules.
-Here is how it would look like in TypeScript
+If you have typed language that supports union types you can take advantage of the type system to enforce these rules during compile time.
+Here is how it would look like in TypeScript.

 type HttpData<T> =